pbedn/pbedn.github.io/content/post/2019-python-pep-summary-2.md

 tags = ['python', 'python 3.8+']
 +++

-In Python we have positional and keywords arguments.
-With introduction of new syntax in PEP 570, we can specify positional-only parameters in Python function definitions.
+In Python, we have positional and keywords arguments.
+With the introduction of new syntax in PEP 570, we can specify positional-only parameters in Python function definitions.
-This feature will be especially useful for library developers, to ensure correct usage of and API.
+This feature is especially useful for library developers, to ensure correct usage of an API.
 Let's discuss what this PEP is all about.

 <!--more-->